hackandcode-at/ModCat/README.md

   - There are several commands available to warn, mute, timeout, kick or ban users.
   - Outputs all moderation activities in a specified channel, and...
   - Saves all moderation actions against a user, so that they can be retrieved again and again to check the user at a later time (if further moderation actions are needed).
+  - ChatGPT summarizes a message history.
+  - ChatGPT checks if a rule break, when reported by another user, might actually exist.
 </section>